mccleish/temp-logger-project/README.md

 ## Hardware Deployment Path

+The code is limited because it is a simulation.
 To deploy on real STM32F103:
-1. Replace MockI2C
+1. Replace MockI2C (limitation)
-2. Replace MockTimer
+2. Replace MockTimer (limitation)
-3. Add linker script for flash/RAM layout
+3. Add linker script for flash/RAM layout (limitation)
-4. Add startup code (already in src/startup.s)
+4. Add startup code (already in src/startup.s) (limitation)
 5. Flash build/temp-logger.elf to microcontroller